reda-maizate/safety-drive/README.md

 ## Prerequisites

-Step 1 : To run the project, you will need to have **Docker**, **Terraform** installed on your computer and **AWS account**.
+Step 1 : To run the project, you will need to have **Docker**, **Terraform**, **AWS CLI** installed on your computer and **AWS account**.

-Step 2 : After Docker, Terraform installed and your AWS Account created, you now need to create a file called `terraform.tfvars` in the directory `infrastructure/terraform` of the project.
+Step 2 : After Docker, Terraform and AWS CLI installed and your AWS Account created, you now need to create a file called `terraform.tfvars` in the directory `infrastructure/terraform` of the project.
 You should copy the content of the file `terraform.tfvars.example` to this file and adapt it to your needs.
 ```
 # This file is used to configure the Terraform project.